-He has been practising in all of Chambers’ core areas, with a focus on property litigation (commercial and residential), contractual disputes, commercial law, insolvency law (personal and corporate), employment law, and personal injury.
+Since joining Chambers, Thomas has been practising in all of Chambers’ core areas, with a focus on property litigation (commercial and residential), contractual disputes, commercial law, insolvency law (personal and corporate), employment law, and personal injury.

-Thomas has already obtained considerable experience of representing clients in the County Court, ranging from interlocutory hearings to fast track trials, in addition to several appearances in the High Court (Chancery Division).
-He has also undertaken a range of pleading and advisory work in the above-stated practice areas.
+Thomas has considerable experience of acting for clients in the County Court, ranging from interlocutory hearings to trials, and the High Court (Chancery Division).
+Further, Thomas has undertaken a range of pleading and advisory work in the above-stated practice areas.

 Thomas is also developing a sports law practice, and has recently founded Football Law, your go-to resource for overviews of football’s institutions and procedures, and analysis of the latest football law news and decisions.

 Appearing as counsel before the Chief Insolvency and Companies Court Judge in the High Court (Chancery Division) on behalf of a limited company disputing a debt owed to HMRC which formed the basis of a winding-up petition HMRC had presented to the Court.

 Appearing as junior counsel to Simon Davenport QC acting for a respondent facing an application to revoke approval provided at a creditors’ meeting for an IVA.
 The application was successfully dismissed, and costs were awarded on the indemnity basis.